The Prague Orgy

 The Prague Orgy (1985) is a novella by Philip Roth.
-The short book is the epilogue to his trilogy Zuckerman Bound.
+The short book is the epilogue to his trilogy Zuckerman Bound, and was initially published in the USA in a single volume with the trilogy.
+It was first published in England as a separate volume.

 The story follows Roth's alter ego Nathan Zuckerman, on a journey to Communist Prague in 1976 seeking the unpublished manuscripts of a Yiddish writer.
 The book, presented as journal entries by Zuckerman, details the struggle of demoralized artists in a totalitarian society.